-The cultural revolution of the 1960s may have contributed to the high number of child sex abuse incidents by clergy from the 1960s through the 1980s, said Finkelhor, also a sociology professor at the University of New Hampshire.
+The cultural revolution of the 1960s may have con-

+tributed to the high number of child sex abuse incidents by clergy from the 1960s through the 1980s, said Finkelhor, also a sociology professor at the University of New Hampshire.

 "There was a relaxation of sexual norms combined with a questioning of traditional institutions and authority.
 People were suspicious of traditional forms of doing things," he said.
-Plante said that in the Church this cultural revolu-

-Plante said that in the Church this cultural revolution coincided with the religious upheaval caused by the Second Vatican Council, further disorienting many priests.
+Plante said that in the Church this cultural revolution coincided with the religious upheaval caused by the Second Vatican Council, further disorienting many